cmcb-warwick/VolumeFinder/README.md

 # VolumeFinder
 Procedures for volume analysis and spatial statistics of 3D point sets in IgorPro.
 A detailed walkthrough of the analysis procedure is available [here](https://github.com/quantixed/VolumeFinder/blob/master/volumefinder-analysis-3d.pdf).
+This README contains a brief overview.

 Two types of analysis are possible